flyingmachine/brave-clojure-web/content/6-do-things.md

           (recur remaining final-body-parts))))))
 ```

-1. This function employs a general strategy which is common in Lisp
+1. This function employs a general strategy which is common in functional
    programming.
 Given a sequence (in this case, a vector of body parts
    and their sizes), continuously split the sequence into a "head" and
    a "tail".
-Process the head, add it to a list of results, and then
+Process the head, add it to some result, and then
    use recursion to continue the process with the tail.
 2. Begin looping over the body parts.
 The "tail" of the sequence will be
    bound to `remaining-asym-parts`.
 Initially, it's bound to the full